How Far Apart Should You Plant Blue Spruce Trees?

 Moving

-If your Blue Spruce is up to 7 feet tall you can move it yourself to a place where there is more free space.
-But if the tree is larger, use the services of a landscaping company.
+If your Blue Spruce is up to 7 feet tall, you can move it to a place with more free space.
+However, if the tree is more significant, use the services of a landscaping company.

 For transplanting to be successful, do it only in early spring before the tree wakes up.
 When digging out, avoid severely damaging the roots.
 The larger the root ball, the easier it will be for the tree.